-In the Web-Based Training example, some of the major players are course provider, learner, technology provider, knowledge provider, and instructor.
-These are modelled as roles because they embody abstract capabilities and wants (Figure 2).
+In the WBT example, some of the major players are course provider, learner, technology provider, knowledge provider, and instructor.
+These are modelled as roles because they embody abstract capabilities and wants (Fig. 2).
 Learner depends on Instructor to Give Instructions and Feedback.
 Instructor depends on Course Provider to Be Employed.
 Course Provider depends on support from Technology Provider, Knowledge Provider and Pedagogical Knowledge Provider.
 Square brackets are used to include parameters necessary for identifying the actors.
 The agent WBT/E-Learning Consultant (a person) plays both the roles of Technology Provider and Pedagogical Knowledge Provider.

-Apart from the three instance level agents - Mortgage Bankers Association of America, Mortgage Banker Jim, and William Horton Consulting, the model represents the common practices of the e-training domain, and is a reusable domain knowledge model.
+Apart from the three instance level agents- Mortgage Bankers Association of America, Mortgage Banker Jim, and William Horton Consulting, the model represents the common practices of the e-training domain, and is a reusable domain knowledge model.
 Mortgage Bankers Association of America plays the role of Course Provider as well as the role of Knowledge Provider, so it inherits all the dependency relationships of the two abstract roles in reality.

-Step 2: Modelling business objectives
+4.2.
+Step 2: modelling business objectives

-After the main players are identified, their high-level business objectives will be elicited, i.e., what they hope to accomplish for their organization, their sponsors, or their financial backers by using the information system under consideration.
+After the main players are identified, their highlevel business objectives will be elicited, i.e., what they hope to accomplish for their organization, their sponsors, or their financial backers by using the information system under consideration.
 Thus, these objectives and requirements will be modelled as primitive goals or softgoals of the actors.
-We use (hard) goals to represent functional requirements, and softgoals for non-functional requirements.
+We use (hard) goals to represent functional requirements, and softgoals for NFRs.